 The Committee meets in private at each of our twice-yearly Assemblies, and holds one additional open session per year.
 Its 12 members—one man and one woman from each of our geopolitical groups—are elected by the Governing Council for four years, and all have expertise on the issue.
 The Committee President is elected by other Committee members for a one-year term which can be renewed once only.

-Its work is part of our overall commitment to peace and security and global governance.
+Its work is part of our overall commitment to peace and security.